-These people should know that DINOSAUR used to be called Countdown to Extinction (“CTX”) before an ill-advised movie tie-in was added.
+DINOSAUR works as a good example here.
+This attraction used to be called Countdown to Extinction (“CTX”) before an ill-advised movie tie-in was added.
 During that era, DINOSAUR had a litany of additional effects, many of its AAs had greater functionality, and the attraction was, as a whole, more impressive.

 If you are a long-term fan, would you rather experience DINOSAUR every single year with 66% of the effects working, or every single year minus one with 95% of the effects working?
 For me, the answer to that is easy.
 I’ll take a superior long term experience every time.
 (That this is even a legitimate question for long-time fans speaks to the ‘instant gratification’ nature of things today, but that’s well beyond the scope of this post.)

 Beyond that, there’s the much more compelling justification for regular refurbishments: they are essential for the safety of attractions.
-While we may think of these attractions as all fun and games that offer a safe sense of exhilaration, that’s when they are properly maintained.
+While we think of these attractions as all fun and games that offer a safe sense of exhilaration, that’s when they are properly maintained.

 It’s unpleasant to think about, but there have been several preventable deaths in the history of Disney’s parks.
 During a dark era of Disneyland history, improper maintenance was the cause of death on Big Thunder Mountain (thankfully, Paul Pressler’s reign of terror is over).
 Years of neglect at Disneyland Paris have led to incidents of injury that could be attributed to a lack of maintenance (again, this has been addressed).

 This is not meant to scare anyone or provoke an emotional reaction; the fact is that Disney’s worldwide safety record is sterling as compared to other park operators.
 It’s still important to remember that these fun, ‘magical’ places also exist in the real world and use a lot of potentially dangerous elements if safety is not viewed as key.
-(Or, in Disney’s case, one of the Four Keys.)
+(Or, in Disney’s case, one of the “Five Keys.”)

 When it comes to maintenance that is not essential to the safe operation of an attraction, we are left to contemplate what amount of show quality should be accepted.
 If following a strict Nunisian practitioner of the Four Keys, show is another paramount consideration, and it should always be 100%.
 This is nice corporate propaganda, but I think the practical reality is that 100% is an unworkably high threshold in many circumstances.